-The Pinhoe Village group came together in 2019 to celebrate: the people who make our community extraordinary, our local village history and the proud heritage of place that belongs to everyone who lives here
+Pinhoe Village began in 2019, coming together to celebrate the people who make our community extraordinary, our local village history and the proud heritage of place that belongs to everyone who lives here

 BEGINNINGS > Monthly meetings gathered maps and photographs which grew into an exhibition and began our annual calendar.
 We shared stories, memories and new ideas, inviting speakers to advise us how to protect the hedgerows and trees in local fields, quickly disappearing from view.
 We brought people together and listened to worries about landscapes relentlessly excavated by careless development.
 Some of us started a Neighbourhood Forum and held public meetings to discuss transport problems, welcoming Pinhoe’s county councillor alongside Exeter Cycling Campaign and Co-Cars.
 We received National Lottery funding to begin a ‘parish map’ inspired by Common Ground, and held workshops with crafting and mapping in America Hall.

-POST-PANDEMIC > our Community Helpline remains a trusted source of advice and support (t: 07387 614896) thanks to local donations and a dedicated team of volunteers.
-The Little House took over from the Greenhouse and is now firmly established as a community resource of books, films, children’s toys and the occasional bounty of fresh fruit and veg.
+POST-PANDEMIC > The Little House is now firmly established as a community resource of books, with the occasional bounty of fresh fruit and veg.
 Generous donations and the National Lottery Communities Fund made our dedicated noticeboard at the double roundabouts possible, too.

-FUTURE PLANS > Pinhoe Village is a non-profit community group and every local resident is welcome to join our Group of Friends to shape the way forward.
+FUTURE PLANS > Pinhoe Village is a non-profit project and local residents are welcome to join our Group of Friends to shape the way forward.
 PINHOE VILLAGE objectives remain core values:

 • to protect and preserve the history and heritage of Pinhoe